How to prevent condensation in double-pane windows

 It’s also important to keep humidity inside your home in check.
 If you notice a humidity problem in your home, try a dehumidifier, which takes in air, sucks out the moisture, and releases it back into your home.

-You can prevent condensation by simply keep the windows open when the weather allows, which will release the warm, moist air trapped in the house.
+You can prevent condensation by simply keeping the windows open when the weather allows, which will release the warm, moist air trapped in the house.

 How to get rid of condensation in double-pane windows